run-ai/docs/docs/admin/integration/deepspeed.md

 # Working with DeepSpeed on top of RunAI

 DeepSpeed is a deep learning optimization library for PyTorch designed to reduce computing power and memory use, and to train large distributed models with better parallelism on existing computer hardware.
-DeepSpeed is optimized for low latency, high throughput training and it includes the Zero Redundancy Optimizer (ZeRO) for training models with 1 trillion or more parameters.
-Features include mixed precision training, single-GPU, multi-GPU, and multi-node training as well as custom model parallelism.
+DeepSpeed is optimized for low latency, high throughput training.
+It also includes the Zero Redundancy Optimizer (ZeRO) for training models with 1 trillion or more parameters.
+Other features include mixed precision training, single-GPU, multi-GPU, multi-node training, and custom model parallelism.

 This article will show you how to run a distributed workload on Kubernetes using an MPIJob with